OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ## How does the on send feature work?

-You can use the on send feature to build an Outlook Add-in that integrates the **ItemSend** synchronous event.
+You can use the on send feature to build an Outlook add-in that integrates the **ItemSend** synchronous event.
 This event detects that the user is pressing the **Send** button and can be used to block the email from sending if the message validation fails.
-For example, when a user triggers a message send event, an Outlook Add-in that uses the on send feature can:
+For example, when a user triggers a message send event, an Outlook add-in that uses the on send feature can:

 - Read and validate the email message contents
 - Verify that the message includes a subject line